 You can experience working under a qualified healthcare practitioner as a nurse assistant or with an emergency medical team to understand the nature of the work better.
 It will help you gain some fundamental knowledge and build a strong network with other professionals.
 All this training and experience will help you become a better nurse in the long run.
 It will also help you narrow down on an area of specialization within the nursing profession.

 Set your goal

 Goals can change over time, but having one to begin with is essential.
 You will be more explicit about what you want to do.
 For example, if you aim to become a DNP, you will have to get a bachelor’s in nursing.
 Once graduate and start practicing, you will have to enroll in a specialized master’s program such as an Online Master of Science in Nursing, or a Doctorate of Nursing Practice program.
 Online degrees come with a unique flexibility level, allowing you to continue working and studying at your desired pace.
-Either way, after you’ve completed the relevant post grad qualification, you can easily pass the DNP exam and hit the doctorate level.
+Either way, after you’ve completed the relevant post grad qualification, you can easily pass the DNP exams or RN exams and hit the doctorate level.
 Seems very clear, right.
 Likewise, make a plan for yourself and work on it.

 Adopt smart study habits